-Optional Redemption
+Redemption

-The Bonds maturing on or before August 1, 20\\\ are not subject to redemption prior to maturity.
-The Bonds maturing on August 1, 20\\, may be redeemed before maturity at the option of the District, as a whole or in part, from any source of available funds, on any date on or after August 1, 20\\\ at a redemption price equal to the principal amount thereof to be redeemed, plus accrued interest to the date of redemption, without premium.
+Optional Redemption.
+The Bonds maturing on or before July 1, 20 $$ are not subject to redemption prior to maturity.
+The Bonds maturing on July 1, 20 $$ may be redeemed before maturity at the option of the District, from any source of available funds, on any date on or after July 1, 20 $$ at a redemption price equal to the principal amount thereof to be redeemed, plus accrued interest to the date of redemption, without premium.